 Before EOBRs, truck drivers logged their hours of service by hand, but this method is outdated and easy to manipulate.
 On the other hand, EOBRs are efficient and difficult to falsify.
 They can also help the trucking industry avoid traffic collisions.

-In the past, truck drivers could easily fabricate their record books to make it look like they drove more miles in a shorter amount of time.
-At first glance, this might seem harmless, but inaccurate records can force drivers to operate their vehicles for more time.
+In the past, commercial truck drivers could easily fabricate their record books to make it look like they drove more miles in a shorter amount of time.
+At first glance, this might seem harmless, but inaccurate records can force drivers to operate their commercial vehicles for more time.
 This oversight can lead to truck accidents caused by tired driving.

 EOBRs and Personal Injury Lawsuits

 Onboard recorders can be used to establish certain forms of negligence after a serious traffic accident.
 If the EOBR shows that the driver was operating the truck for too long, you could use this information to establish a case for negligent tired driving.
-Similarly, the recorder might show that the truck was speeding – another form of negligence.
+Similarly, the board recorder might show that the truck was speeding – another form of negligence.

 To learn more about your rights after a serious truck accident, contact the Las Vegas truck accident attorneys from Shook & Stone today.